derekhuggens/UFOs/README.md

 }
 ```

 The code above shows the HTML and JS relationship for filtering an interactive table.
+All you have to do is click or tap in the separate filter forms and type in what you want to filter and see.

 <br>